cgoettel/recipes/cake/chocolate-cake.md

 - 4 eggs
 - Chocolate chips

-## Directions
+## Instructions

-- Preheat oven to 350&deg;F.
+1. Preheat oven to 350&deg;F.
-- Mix everything together.
+1. Mix everything together.
-- Fold in chocolate chips.
+1. Fold in chocolate chips.
 Whatever you're comfortable with.
-- Pour into greased bundt cake pan.
+1. Pour into greased bundt cake pan.
-- Bake at 350&deg;F for 50-60 minutes or until toothpick comes out clean.
+1. Bake at 350&deg;F for 50&ndash;60 minutes, or until a toothpick comes out clean.